Plants

 Ripe and unripe dania fruit on a branch against blue sky

-The dania is a well-known tree with high nutritional values for all of its edible produces.
+Dania is a well-known tree packed with nutrients in all its edible produces.

 Unripe faru fruits